godaddy/gasket/docs/upgrade-to-6.md

 + export default withGasketData()(Document);
 ```

-By default this will inject the script in the `<body/>` after the Next.js
+By default, this will inject the script in the `<body/>` after the Next.js
 `<Main/>` component, but before `<NextScript/>`.

 _Impacted Plugins/Packages: `@gasket/nextjs`_